brandur/sorg/content/fragments/s3-sync.md

 `--size-only` has some risk for for text-based content where minor changes (e.g. one character changed) might lead to a file of the same size.
 But for media assets where even a minor tweak tends to rewrite many bytes, it's fine, and very fast.

-I threw out my custom script solution and replaced it with `--size-only`, which _also_ worked perfectly.
+I threw out my custom script solution and replaced it with `--size-only`, which _also_ worked perfectly, and without all the custom code.
 I decided to publish this article anyway as a reminder to not be too quick to jump into writing custom software -- sometimes the right answer is to read more carefully.